solana-developers/professional-education/README.md

 #### Training

-In order to put your Mac into a mode where
+In order to put your Mac into a mode where:

-- Keynote shows instructor notes, current slide and the next slide
+- Keynote shows current slide, plus instructor notes, and the next slide
 - The TV shows the current slide

 You need to set display settings in your Mac. **This is not as obvious as it sounds.**